j-chao/example_apps_devops/efk_stack/README.md

 ## Acknowledgments

 #### TODO
+- setup metricbeat monitoring for elastic cluster
+- make multiple certificates for each node
   - change certificate verification strategy for elasticsearch nodes to full to check for DNS
+# setup native realm for users credentials via RESTful call to es cluster from kibana initcontainer
+# configure list of eligible masters
+- setup hot-warm-cold architecture
+- check compatibility with OSFI k8s
+  - convert from using mmapfs to niofs